FecioruLuci/SQL_Analyst_Projects/seventhproject/README.md

 - **Username**

 This data allows you to analyze user performance in terms of correct and incorrect submissions, total points earned, and daily/weekly activity.

-## SQL Problems and Questions

-Here are the SQL problems that you will solve as part of this project:

-### Q1.
-List All Distinct Users and Their Stats
-- **Description**: Return the user name, total submissions, and total points earned by each user.
-- **Expected Output**: A list of users with their submission count and total points.

-### Q2.
-Calculate the Daily Average Points for Each User
-- **Description**: For each day, calculate the average points earned by each user.
-- **Expected Output**: A report showing the average points per user for each day.

-### Q3.
-Find the Top 3 Users with the Most Correct Submissions for Each Day
-- **Description**: Identify the top 3 users with the most correct submissions for each day.
-- **Expected Output**: A list of users and their correct submissions, ranked daily.

-### Q4.
-Find the Top 5 Users with the Highest Number of Incorrect Submissions
-- **Description**: Identify the top 5 users with the highest number of incorrect submissions.
-- **Expected Output**: A list of users with the count of incorrect submissions.

-### Q5.
-Find the Top 10 Performers for Each Week
-- **Description**: Identify the top 10 users with the highest total points earned each week.
-- **Expected Output**: A report showing the top 10 users ranked by total points per week.

 ## Key SQL Concepts Covered